david-engelmann/atproto/README.md

-# bluesky
+# atproto
-OCaml-based BSky tools
+OCaml-based AT Protocol tools

 # Testing
 testing can be ran from the root directory with the following command